-Write a response in Japanese for an audience of adults, discussing whether you think arts education should be a mandatory part of the public school curriculum.
+Write a response in the target language for an audience of adults, discussing whether you think arts education should be a mandatory part of the public school curriculum.
 In preparing your response you may draw upon your own personal experiences.